-Here’s a short-list of CFSA members we’ve reviewed:
+We’ve put together a short list of CFSA members we’ve reviewed below.

 - Advance America.
-Advance America offers payday loans, installment loans and auto title loans to their customers and is one of the founding members of the CFSA.
+A founding member of the CFSA, Advance America offers payday loans, installment loans and auto title loans.

 - Check City.
-Check City offers a number of services depending on your state of residence, and you can count on it being licensed to operate in every state it conducts business in.
+Offers services that depend on your state of residence, but you can count on it being licensed to operate in every state it conducts business in.

 - Check Into Cash.
-Check Into Cash offers payday loans, auto title loans, installment loans and lines of credit for its online and in-store applicants.
+Offers payday loans, auto title loans, installment loans and lines of credit for its online and in-store applicants.

 - MoneyKey.
-MoneyKey is a member of the Online Lenders Alliance in addition to the CFSA.
-Though it only operates in less than a dozen states, it’s dedicated to abiding by the laws protecting consumers from predatory lending practices.
+Also a member of the Online Lenders Alliance, MoneyKey operates in less than a dozen states while abiding by laws protecting consumers from predatory lending practices.

 - Speedy Cash.
-You can apply in-store or online for a payday loan, installment loan, auto title loan or line of credit through this lender.
-You could have the option to have your approved funds loaded onto a prepaid debit card.
+Apply in person or online for a payday loan, installment loan, auto title loan or line of credit with the option to load your approved funds onto a prepaid debit card.

 What if the lender I’m interested in isn’t a member of the CFSA?

 - Contact information.
-A legit lender will have their contact information posted clearly on their website.
-If you have questions at any point in the process, whether it’s before or after you apply, you shouldn’t hesitate to call or email someone to confirm facts.
+A legit lender will display their contact information posted clearly online.
+If you have questions before or after you apply, you shouldn’t hesitate to call or email someone to confirm facts.
 It can save you time and money in the long run.

 - Transparent terms.
-You should know how much it will cost to borrow before you apply.
+Know how much it will cost to borrow before you apply.
 Every state has different laws about payday loans that businesses need to abide by, so a lender presenting the potential APR and loan cap is a sign of good practices.

 - FAQ section.
-A reputable lender will likely have a clearly-defined Frequently Asked Questions section that should answer your most general questions.
-If it doesn’t, look into a lender that does.
-You should never go into a loan agreement blind to how it works or what it will cost.
+A reputable lender’s site should include a clearly defined section that answers your most general questions.
+If it doesn’t, look into a lender that does to avoid signing a loan agreement blind to how it works or what it costs.

 - Reviews and accreditation.
-Many lenders have reviews on their websites, but a legit lender will also be easy to find in an online search and have a good rating from the Better Business Bureau (BBB).
-This makes it easy for you to decide if you want to work with them, and since it’s your financial future on the line, this is one of the most important factors when taking out a short-term loan.
+Many lenders include reviews on their websites, but a legit lender is also easy to find in an online search, with a good rating from the Better Business Bureau (BBB).
+Because it’s your financial future on the line, this information can be an important factor when taking out a short-term loan.

 Legit online loans you can apply for today

 I heard about the Online Lenders Alliance (OLA).
-Is this the same thing?
+Is this the same organization?

-No, these are not the same organizations, but they both hold short-term lenders to quality standards and can be a good way to know if your lender is legit.
+No. But both organizations claim to hold short-term lenders to quality standards, which might be a way to determine if your lender is legit.

 What to watch out for

 Payday loans can become a source of major debt if you don’t handle them responsibly.
-When considering a member of the CFSA to service your loan, keep in mind that the best practices listed below are put in place to protect lenders as well as consumers.
+When considering a member of the CFSA to service your loan, keep in mind that its best practices listed are in place to protect lenders as well as consumers.

 Never rely on one source of information when reviewing a possible lender.
-You should always compare costs and repayment terms to make sure you can afford to borrow the loan, and consider the alternatives before you apply.
+Instead, compare costs and repayment terms to make sure you can afford to borrow the loan, and consider the alternatives before you apply.

 What are the best practices outlined by the CFSA?

-Although many of the best practices listed on the CFSA website may seem like common sense, there are a number of disreputable lenders who don’t follow the laws or try to skirt them.
-These predatory practices are harmful to the consumer and to other lenders, and so the CFSA has listed basic ideas regarding transparency in order to make it completely clear what short-term loans should do.
+Although many of the best practices listed on CFSA’s site sound like common sense, many disreputable lenders don’t follow the laws or try to skirt them.
+Because predatory practices can harm consumers and lenders, the CFSA claims to enforce basic ideas about transparency to make it clear what short-term loans should do.

 Even if you decide to go with a lender outside the CFSA, keep these best practices in mind when choosing a provider.

-When you’re looking for a way to prevent financial disaster, it may seem impossible to find a reputable lender with affordable loans in a pinch.
-Payday loans are known to be predatory and out to steal from you, but the CFSA is working to change that image.
+When you’re looking for a way to prevent financial disaster, it can feel impossible to find a reputable lender with affordable loans in a pinch.
+Payday loans have a reputation for predatory practices, but the CFSA is working to change that perception.

-You’ll still need to do your background research and confirm a lender is abiding by the laws of your state, but knowing that it participates in an organization like the Community Financial Services Association of America is a good place to start when it comes to verifying legitimacy.
+You’ll still need to research any lender to confirm it abides by the laws of your state.
+But knowing that it participates in an organization like the Community Financial Services Association of America might help you determine its legitimacy.